redis/redis-py/README.md

 create a separate client instance (and possibly a separate connection pool) for each database.

+It is not save to pass PubSub objects between threads.

 ## API Reference

 The official Redis documentation does a great job of explaining each command in